Intervue/Data-structures-algorithms-for-interviews/README.md

 are at same level but do not have same parent
 - O(1) means time complexity or space complexity is not dependent on the input size
 - One string is rotation of the other, if one of the rotations of one string matches the other one.
+- Run length encoding means, traversing through the given character array and displaying which character is repeating how many times along with the character as output.
+Eg: SSMMMAAARRT => S2M3A3R2T1
+- Two strings are anagrams if they have same no of characters and they are composed of the same letters.
+Even if there are repetitions, they are going to be same.

 # C Programming - Topic1: Introduction